What is Annual Return?

 Suppose a stock is purchased by a person on 1st Jan 2001for $30.
 The stock is sold on 31st Dec 2005 for $ 46.
-Also, apart from the sales proceed, the investor has received a dividend on the stock of an amount equal to $ 4 during the period of holding of the stock.
-Let us see how can we calculate the annual return of the stock in this case.
+Also, apart from the sales proceed, the investor has received a dividend on the stock of an amount equal to $ 4 during the holding of the stock.
+Let us see how we can calculate the annual return of the stock in this case.

 Annual Return = ( 50 / 30)^ 1/5 – 1 = 10.76%